 Lose fat.
 Build muscle.

-The advanced strategy: drop body fat and add lean muscle at the same time.
+The harder play: lose fat and add lean muscle at the same time.
 Done right.

-Body recomposition is the most asked-about and least understood goal in women's fitness.
-The honest truth: yes, you can lose fat and build muscle at the same time.
-But only if the program is designed for it.
+Body recomposition is the most asked about and least understood goal in women's fitness.
+The honest answer: yes, you can lose fat and build muscle at the same time.
+But only if the program is built for it.

-Recomp is harder than pure fat loss or pure muscle building.
-It demands more precision: tighter calorie control, more attentive protein, intelligent training, and patience for results that show up slower on the scale but dramatically in the mirror.
+Recomp is harder than straight fat loss or straight muscle building.
+It asks for more precision: tighter calorie control, careful protein, smart training, and patience while results crawl on the scale but show up loud in the mirror.

-If you're an intermediate lifter who's ready for the next level — or a beginner who has time and doesn't care about the scale moving fast — this is the work.
+If you're an intermediate lifter ready for the next level, or a beginner who has time and doesn't care about the scale moving fast, this is the work.

 Lose fat.
 Hold muscle.
 Build more.